-This course will be delivered online (76% or more) using synchronous format via WebEx.
-All connection information is available on the Blackboard Learning Management system (LMS) housed in the MyMason portal.
+This course will be delivered online (76% or more) using a synchronous format via the Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on August 28.
+The course site will be available on August 25.